-This Swig sugar cookie recipe is the best copycat version of one of their most popular signature cookies.
-A no chill, no roll, drop cookie resulting in a chewy sugar cookie topped with a beautiful layer of frosting.
+This Swig cookie recipe is the best copycat version of their signature sugar cookies.
+A no chill, no roll, drop cookie resulting in a thick chewy cookie topped with a sweet layer of frosting.
 Bonus points for being able to eat them straight out of the freezer!

 Table of Contents